-(1) lodging:

-(A) remove phone from each juror's room

-(B) disabling or removal of television/radio from each juror's room complimentary hospitality suite...)

-(C) jurors should have separate rooms with individual private toilet and bath.
-Rooms should be clean and of average quality or better.

-• (D) where feasible, provide additional amenities (ie,

-(2) transportation:

-contacting appropriate company to determine time of pick up or drop off (list available through Court Administrator's office) (3) meals: (A) use local restaurants for carry-out lunch needs (B) where possible, private group dining should be arranged • (C) verifying prearranged dinner/breakfast menus to maintain cost control including standard gratuity. • (D) A determination on the availability of or provision of alcoholic beverages should be made by the trial judge prior to sequestration.
+to sequester a jury on the motion of counsel or on the ff shall have the responsibility to provide for the ng conditions of sequestration.
+(1) lodging: (A) remove phone from each juror's room (B) disabling or removal of television/radio from each juror's room (C) jurors should have separate rooms with individual private toilet and bath.
+Rooms should be clean and of average quality or better. • (D) where feasible, provide additional amenities (ie, complimentary hospitality suite) (2) transportation: contacting appropriate company to determine time of pick up or drop off (list available through Court Administrator's office) (3) meals: (A) use local restaurants for carry-out lunch needs (B) where possible, private group dining should be arranged • (C) verifying prearranged dinner/breakfast menus to maintain cost control including standard gratuity. • (D) A determination on the availability of or provision of alcoholic beverages should be made by the trial judge prior to sequestration.
 (4) security: (A) coordinate with Sheriff's Office to provide necessary security personnel (B) juror's rooms should be located on one floor or in an area that allows the maximum site coverage by the assigned Sheriff staff.

+(5) expenses:

-(5) expenses: • (A) the reasonable expenses for transportation, meals and lodging of jurors shall be paid from the County Treasury through the Court Administrator's office. • (B) except in an emergency, courtroom staff shall arrange direct billing to the Court of Common Pleas for all expenses.
+• (A) the reasonable expenses for transportati on, meals and lodging of jurors shall be paid from the County Treasury through the Court Administra tor's office.

+• (B) except in an emergency, courtroom staff shall arrange direct billing to the Court of Common Pleas for all expenses.